I don’t know about you, but I’m sick and tired of reading those low-quality articles about beard growth supplements.

-Mostly they will just push some poorly formulated kitchen-sink multivitamin (like Beardilizer or Vitabeard) as potent beard pills, and then go on to claim that there really isn’t any other supplements that would work than vitamins.
+Mostly they will push some poorly formulated kitchen-sink multivitamin (like Beardilizer or Vitabeard) as potent beard pills, and then go on to claim that there aren’t any other supplements that would work than vitamins.

-- Male beard growth is stimulated in the follicles by testosterone, and linear growth is stimulated by an even powerful male hormone, DHT (which funnily enough is also the hormone associated with scalp-hair loss).
+- Male beard growth is stimulated in the follicles by testosterone, and linear growth is excited by an even powerful male hormone, DHT (which funnily enough is also the hormone associated with the scalp-hair loss).

 - To make it extra clear.
-Anything that is able to either increase testosterone, increase DHT, or provide more nutrients to the follicle can be considered as a facial hair supplement.
-95% of the people marketing stuff for beard growth just don’t understand hormones, and still think that beard and scalp-hair are the same thing.
+Anything that can either increase testosterone, increase DHT, or provide more nutrients to the follicle is a facial hair supplement.
+95% of the people marketing stuff for beard growth don’t understand hormones, and still, think that beard and scalp-hair are the same things.

-Now, on to the actual beard supplements, the 10 scientifically proven compounds for increased testosterone, DHT, and follicular nutrition:
+Now, on to the actual beard supplements, the ten scientifically proven compounds for increased testosterone, DHT, and follicular nutrition.

 1. Mucuna Pruriens